gumaerc-testorg/21l.715-spring-2007/content/pages/readings.md

 Ellis, John.
 "Scheduling: The Last Creative Act in Television?" _Media, Culture and Society_ 22, no. 1 (2000): 25-38.

 Green, Joshua.
 "Network Ten and the Creation of a Youth Broadcaster."
-In [_Acts of Translation: Young People, American Teen Dramas, and Australian Television 1992-2004_](https://core.ac.uk/display/10884842).
+In {{% resource_link "9aff8ce9-d3b1-497c-a5ac-a08c779577a3" "_Acts of Translation: Young People, American Teen Dramas, and Australian Television 1992-2004_" %}}.
 Doctoral Thesis, Queensland University of Technology, 2005, pp. 148-212.

 {{< tdclose >}}